 Learn about the exciting world of today's Human Resource Management throughout this online course.
 This HR management course weaves together solid human resource principles, timely research and recent events, such as the latest rise in unemployment and financial problems facing the U.S. and other countries.
 This course highlights important challenges facing managers and employees in today's business climate.

-The HVAC/R Technician course is comprised of 3 separate programs to ensure all students are fully prepared to become NATE Certified in HVAC/R. Our HVAC/R Technician 1: Fundamentals & Refrigeration course has a clear-cut vision of necessary knowledge to gain employment in the HVAC/R industry.
+Our HVAC/R Technician 1: Fundamentals & Refrigeration course has a clear-cut vision of necessary knowledge to gain employment in the HVAC/R industry.
 This HVAC/R Technician course provides comprehensive coverage of the fundamentals of the HVAC/R industry and refrigeration systems.
+Our HVAC/R Technician course delivers fundamental concepts, the most current trends, and practical applications with simple language and skillfully presented concepts.

 Completely updated to the ICD-10-CM and ICD-10-PCS coding guidelines and packed with practical applications, our course delivers a comprehensive presentation of the ICD-10-CM and ICD-10-PCS diagnostic and procedural coding system.